 In 2004 Allison Slade became the cofounder and principle of Namaste, a charter school in inner city Chicago that she designed to meet the needs of low-income, high crime neighborhoods.
 This school takes a holistic approach to education with a focus on the physical, mental and emotional health of the children.
 A significant part of the school culture is based on the principles of Yoga.
 The name of the school, Namaste, is a Sanskrit word that translates to “I bow down to the inner divinity within you.”
 Serving 250 children in grades K-4, students start every day with Yoga classes.
 Children are taught to notice when they need to wake up or calm down.
 The popular school has been reviewed in a number of popular magazine’s and has inspired more schools and teachers to begin integrating some of the benefits of Yoga into the school day.
 The principal of Namaste Allison Slade stated in 2006, “Since opening our doors two years ago, our phones have been literally ringing off the hook with all the requests from educators looking to learn more about our unique approach.”
-Nationwide, programs like Yoga Ed, Yoga Kids, Yoga in Your School, and Yoga Playground have emerged to train school teachers across the country on ways to integrate Yoga into schools.
+Nationwide, programs like Yoga at School, Yoga Ed, Yoga Kids, Yoga in My School, and Yoga Playgrounds have emerged to train school teachers across the country on ways to integrate Yoga into schools.

 Despite the increasing popularity of Yoga nationwide, some individuals and families located in Massena, New York, Aspen, Colorado and Raleigh, North Carolina believe that the introduction of Yoga violates the separation of church and state.
 One of the first recorded complaints regarding Yoga’s inclusion in education is found in a 1992 edition of Education Week where it was reported that “education officials in Michigan…dropped a deep-breathing exercise for students from the statewide health curriculum when some parents linked it with occult practices.”
 Yoga breathing practices have been linked to decreased stress levels in students, which has encouraged some teachers to integrate breathing practices prior to testing and other stressful events; citing the burgeoning research on the positive effects of breathing practices does little to quell the concerns of those who fear that stress-management is a thin veil for the promotion of “Far Eastern” religions.
 The Rev. Colin Lucid of Calvary Baptist Church in Massena NY stated, “We are not opposed to the benefits.
 We can understand the benefits.
 We are opposed to the philosophy behind it and that has its ties in Hinduism…”